OpenScienceRoadmap/roadmap/machine-learning/README.md

-Artifacts related to machine learning in the open science ecosystem.
+Artifacts related to machine learning in the open science tools ecosystem.